xinwenfu/ESP32Ota/README.md

 # Setup

-1. Open a terminal in Ubuntu.
+1. If needed, open a terminal in Ubuntu.
 Type the following command to install networking tools for Ubuntu
 ```
 sudo apt install net-tools
 ```